ResistanceHub/coin-flip/README.md

 ### Running the solution

-Next change into the coin-flip directory and then open the solution file.
+Next change into the coin-flip directory, if you are not already in that directory, and then open the solution file.
 You do this from the command line with:

 ```
 cd coin-flip